Curricula

 Image of children in KG phases at Deira International School in Dubai Festival City

-This is a fabulous, hugely inspirational, now resolutely not-for-profit school with an important place in the history and evolution of the International Baccalaureate in the Emirates.
-Its long-standing commitment to the International Baccalaureate Career-related Programme is, for us, the stand-out, telling feature of a school that has always offered the broadest inclusive welcome to families and children driven by the conviction that every child should have the opportunity to meet his or her individual ambitions, interests, abilities and potential.
+Its long-standing commitment to the International Baccalaureate Career-related Programme is, for us, one of so many stand-out, telling features of a school that has always offered the broadest inclusive welcome to families and children driven by the conviction that every child should have the opportunity to meet his or her individual ambitions, interests, abilities and potential.

-Very highly recommended.
+Very (very) highly recommended.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
-This is a free service for our readers from our sister site WhichSchoolAdvisor.
+This is a free service for our readers from SchoolsCompared in association with EDSTATICATM

 Request School Information